imcf-shareables/stem_cell_analysis/README.md

 ## Requirements

-These scripts are made in Python and requires [Fiji](http://fiji.sc/) to be ran.
+These scripts are made in Python and requires [Fiji](http://fiji.sc/) to be run.
 On top of this, multiple update sites need to be activated following [this guide](https://imagej.net/update-sites/#following-an-update-site):
 * 3DImageSuite
 * CSBDeep
 * IJPB-Plugins